-To read the story on the PYMNTS.com website, please click here.
+To read the story on PYMNTS.com, please click here.

 Small suppliers getting paid late often struggle to make their own purchases on time, and it’s a cash flow challenge that could be addressed through the introduction of buy now, pay later models.